-As a first-timer, I chose to stay in the most visited part of the island which is the Southern part of Bali.
+As a first-timer, I chose to stay in one of the most visited part of the island which is the Southern part of Bali.
 Kuta area is where most of the tourists are but I preferred to stay at Seminyak, a more relaxed area (I think I should’ve stayed at Kuta though..lol).
 Anyway, I booked Destiny Boutique Hotel at Php 3,960 good for 4D 3N which I found in Expedia.
 You may also want to check Agoda to compare which has a lower rate.
-And also check your credit card promos for additional discounts.
+And also check credit card promos for additional discounts.
 I picked this accommodation because it is near the beach (10 to 15-minute walk) and it includes a buffet breakfast!
 I played it a bit safe on the location and type of hotel, I’ll probably try a hostel next time.. 🙂

 Arrive at Ngurah Rai International Airport